numenta/nupic.core-legacy/README.md

    * Option `--force` will install the library even if the same version of it is already installed, which is useful when developing the library.

+   * If you run into problems due to caching of arguments in CMake, delete the folder `Repository/build` and try again.
+This is only an issue when developing C++ code.

 3) After that completes you are all set to import the python library:
 ```